cloudywaters/cloudywaters.github.io/src/content/posts/Mon-Alert-Deply/mon-alrt-depl.md

 - **Service Level Objectives (SLOs)**: Targets for SLIs that define acceptable performance levels.
 These objectives help ensure the service quality aligns with user expectations.
 - **Top-Down Approach**: Focus on overall service quality by aligning monitoring strategies with SLIs and SLOs, rather than simply tracking system health from the bottom up.

 Shifting towards a top-down strategy allows teams to prioritise efforts based on user experience and business outcomes, leading to more meaningful monitoring and alerting practices.
+You can read more about these concepts and how to implement SLOs in Azure [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/manage/monitor/service-level-objectives).

 ### Alerts